Depression Cherry: Critical reception

-Depression Cherry received mostly positive reviews from contemporary music critics.
+Depression Cherry received mostly positive reviews from contemporary music critics, with a majority complimenting its musical arrangements and direction, while some criticism drew towards its repetitive structures.
 At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the album received an average score of 76, based on 34 reviews, which indicates "generally favorable reviews".
 Aggregator AnyDecentMusic? gave it 7.5 out of 10, based on their assessment of the critical consensus.

 Eric Renner Brown of Entertainment Weekly complimented Legrand's vocal structures and the instrumentals within the album, calling them "exquisite".
 Awarding the album with the "Best New Music" accolade, Jayson Greene of Pitchfork praised the album's instrumentals, classifying them as "ethereal", and concluded that the band had "never sounded exactly this full and soaring before".
 Tim Jonze of The Guardian stated that the album "lacks the bigger pop moments of their last two albums, Bloom and Teen Dream", although he approves the band's musical approach and stated that the band "increase their impressive ability to sound like they’re whispering each song".

 AllMusic's Heather Phares likened the album's musical approach to the band's earlier studio albums and said that it's "a grower that demands and rewards close listening -- especially under headphones".
 Will Hermes of Rolling Stone called it "A formula that might seem limiting feels instead like it can contain entire worlds".
 In a mixed review, John Calvert of NME claimed that the album can "becoming increasingly uninteresting", though he further stated that "the duo stick closely to their signature steady pacing and two-piece dynamic, with diminishing returns".